Missed-Question Remediation Notebook by Error Type

 Opened too many portsWrite source, destination, protocol, port, and direction

-Drill: build 20 flashcards where the prompt is a scenario, not just a port number.
-Example: "securely manage a Linux server over the network" should produce SSH over TCP 22.
+Drill: build 20 flashcards where the prompt is a scenario, not a bare number.
+"Securely manage a Linux server over the network" must produce SSH over TCP 22, not Telnet.

 Error Type 3: Layer

-Layer errors happen when you fix the wrong part of the stack.
-If the question says CRC errors, interface errors, light levels, or pinout, stay low in the model.
-If it says DNS resolution, authentication, or HTTP status, move higher.
+Layer errors mean you fixed the wrong part of the stack.
+CRC errors, interface errors, light levels, or pinout keep you low.
+DNS resolution, authentication, or HTTP status codes move you higher.

 EvidenceLikely area

-DNS, DHCP service behavior, HTTP, SMTP, application loginApplication or service layer
+DNS, DHCP behavior, HTTP, SMTP, loginApplication/services (Layers 5-7)

 Drill: write the layer beside every missed question before reading the explanation.
-If your layer label is wrong, fix that before memorizing the final answer.
+If your layer label is wrong, fix that mental model before memorizing the final answer.

 Error Type 4: Route

-Routing misses usually involve default routes, longest prefix match, missing return path, administrative distance, metric, or route redistribution.
+Routing misses involve default routes, longest-prefix match, missing return paths, administrative distance (AD), metric, or redistribution.

 Miss patternNotebook correction

-Picked default route too earlyLongest prefix match wins before default route
+Picked the default route too earlyLongest prefix wins before the default route

-Confused metric with administrative distanceAdministrative distance chooses source trust; metric chooses best path inside a routing source
+Confused metric with ADAD chooses which routing source to trust; metric chooses the best path within one source

-Missed gateway of last resortCheck default route when unknown networks fail
+Missed gateway of last resortCheck the default route when unknown networks fail

 Drill: draw three route-table questions and identify the selected next hop for each destination.